 Setting up an OpenVPN server on a Windows Server 2008 VM hosted on AWS.
 Also tested on Windows Server 2012 R2.

 Download the package from the official website here (OpenVPN 2.3.2) and install OpenVPN server on a Windows machine.
 Make sure you install OpenSSL utilities and OpenVPN RSA certificate management scripts.

 [UPDATE: July 2014] Note that easy-rsa was included with 2.3.2, but is no longer bundled with OpenVPN source code archives (according to the OpenVPN downloads page).
 To get it, visit the easy-rsa page on GitHub.

-We will completely disable Windows Firewall on the server, as our VM is running on AWS.
+We have Windows Firewall disabled since our VM is running on AWS.
 We will however have to open a UDP port 11194 on an AWS security group.

 Optional: Rename TAP-Windows Adapter V9

 Find which network interface is not connected to the Internet and has the device name listed as “TAP-Windows Adapter V9”.
 Rename the TAP adapter to “tap-vpn” for the sake of clarification.

 Generate the Master Certificate Authority (CA) Certificate and Key